regskelton/servers/servers-pilot.md

+ChatGPT --> Create a pilot episode script for a serial drama like "House" only in an IT setting, and with Richter Dixon as the main guru diagnostician who types faster than he can think, thinks faster than he can talk, and talks faster than you can listen!
+He spends every episode trying 1 thing after another under increasing pressure and tension... until at the end he turns it off and then on again and that fixes it.

+---

 Below is a **pilot episode script** for a serial tech-drama in the style of *House*, starring your “guru diagnostician” **Richter Dixon**—the impossibly fast typer, faster thinker, and even faster talker.

 If you'd like a full teleplay format, character sheet, or follow-up episodes, I can expand it!